habid22/habid22/README.md

 ## Hassan's GitHub! 🌟

 Hello 🙂 my name is Hassan.
-I'm a third-year Software Engineering student at Western University with a strong passion for full-stack development, artificial intelligence, and building meaningful technology.
+Software Engineering student at Western University with a strong passion for full-stack development, artificial intelligence, and building meaningful technology.
 I enjoy solving complex challenges and delivering real-world impact through code.
 Always happy to connect!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/hassan-abid-amin/)